This program last ran in November 2019. Future dates to be announced.

 - External analysis

 - Competitive positioning and business strategy

 - Strategy implementation

-Business owners or employers from any industry who are interested in developing the skills needed to analyze and create strategy.
+This program is designed for managers with limited exposure to strategy and will serve as a useful refresher for current managers with some strategy experience.
+Business owners, employers, and individual contributors from any industry who are interested in developing the skills needed to analyze and create strategy will also find this program useful.
 There are no prerequisites, but a basic understanding of management and accounting principles is desired.